 Drawing Tips: The darkest areas are where light does not hit.

 Continue to add graphite to the darker areas.

 Use a 2H pencil until the area does not get darker, then use an HB pencil.

 Gradually lighten up the value where the lighter sections of the apricot are.

 Drawing Tip: Work from dark to light to create a soft value change.
 Make sure your pencil is sharp, so the graphite reaches the valleys of the paper.

 Drawing Tip: Continue to darken areas by drawing over an area with cross-hatching.
 Be sure not to leave any gaps between the lines.
 The more you cross-hatch over an area, the smoother the values will become.

 Draw in any lines that you miss.

 Drawing Tip: Fill in any spaces or dots you miss while adding the graphite to the drawing surface.
-Do not put this off to another time because you could end up missing some imperfections making the drawing look less realistic.
+Do not put this off to another time because you could miss some imperfections making the drawing look less realistic.